microsoft/PowerToys/README.md

 - Fixed a bug causing Settings not to open when a racing condition caused Keyboard Manager settings to not be read correctly.
 - To open settings from the tray icon a double click is needed instead of a single click.
 - Fix for a bug which would cause checking for updates to run indefinitely.
-- When auto-updating, pass a flag to avoid restarting without being prompted.
+- When auto-updating, pass a flag to avoid rebooting the computer without being prompted.

 ### Installer

-- Dependencies installers are now executed with /norestart to avoid unprompted restarts.
+- Dependencies installers are now executed with /norestart to avoid unprompted reboots.
 (This was a hotfix for 0.56).
 Thanks [@franky920920](https://github.com/franky920920)!
 - Upgraded .NET framework dependency to 6.0.3.
 - Installer logs are now saved where they can be collected and sent by the bug report tool.
 - Reverted changes to start with proper elevation and when installed under a different user since those changes ended up causing more issues where PowerToys would start running with the wrong user.